skip to main content

 Can I take AFJROTC and participate in extra-curricular activities?

-What type of after school activities does Air Force Junior ROTC offer?
+What type of after-school activities does Air Force Junior ROTC offer?

-Students can also volunteer to participate on the program’s drill team, color guards, air rifle, model rocketry, Kitty Hawk Honor Society, or Joint Leadership and Academic Bowl.
+Students can also volunteer to participate in the program’s drill team, color guards, air rifle, model rocketry, Kitty Hawk Honor Society, or Joint Leadership and Academic Bowl.
 Color guard performances are almost always after school hours, such as for football and basketball games.
 Clubs typically meet after school in the JROTC classroom.
 Cadet leaders frequently hold planning meetings after school or during lunch.

 Are there field trips?